hnuzhy/DirectMHP/README.md

 * [CVPR 2021 - img2pose: Face Alignment and Detection via 6DoF, Face Pose Estimation](https://github.com/vitoralbiero/img2pose)
 * [ICIP 2022 - 6D Rotation Representation for Unconstrained Head Pose Estimation](https://github.com/thohemp/6DRepNet)
 * We also thank public datasets [AGORA](https://agora.is.tue.mpg.de/) and [CMU-Panoptic](http://domedb.perception.cs.cmu.edu/) for their excellent works.

+## Licenses

+Our work is based on public code and datasets.
+If you plan to add our work to your business project, please obtain the following enterprise licenses.
+* **DirectMHP:** GNU General Public License v3.0 (GPL-3.0 License): See [LICENSE](./LICENSE.txt) file for details.
+* **YOLOv5:** To request an Enterprise License please complete the form at [Ultralytics Licensing](https://ultralytics.com/license)
+* **AGORA-HPE:** Data & Software Copyright License for non-commercial scientific research purposes [AGORA License](https://agora.is.tue.mpg.de/license.html)
+* **CMU-HPE:** CMU Panoptic Studio dataset is shared only for research purposes, and this cannot be used for any commercial purposes.
+The dataset or its modified version cannot be redistributed without permission from dataset organizers [CMU Panoptic Homepage](http://domedb.perception.cs.cmu.edu/)

 ## Citation